christianCode95/Jornal/README.md

 - The animation is done by CSS, with rotation and perspective;
 - The newspaper has 6 pages in total, with a cover and 5 more pages.

+## 👨‍💻 Languages that were used

+HTML5
+CSS3
+JavaScript